jstephensdev/ny-wordle-react-clone/README.md

 ## Features:
 1. 5 letter word and 6 guesses
 2. random word per game
-3. keys indicate yellow when letter is in word and gray when it is not
+3. when a keyboard key is press, keys indicate yellow when the letter is in the word and gray when it is not

-## todo:
+## Features Todo:
 1. keyboard keys remain lit with expected css style
 2. display correct key style when key is in correct place
 3. improve word selection by provide words from an api or create a larger word list